obfuscurity/judy/README.md

 JUDY_ADMIN=user1,user3
 ```

-Currently only *editing* abstracts is allowed with the administrative privilege.
+Administrators are able to *edit* and *delete* abstracts from the abstract view.

 ### Local